-- a. private pilot certificate privileges, limitations, and recent flight experience requirements.

-- b. medical certificate class and duration.

-- c. pilot logbook or flight records.

-2. Locating and explaining-

-- a. airworthiness and registration certificates. - b. operating limitations, placards, instrument markings, and gyroplane flight manual. - c. weight and balance data and equipment list.
+- Objective: To determine that the applicant exhibits knowledge of the elements related to certificates and documents by: - 1.
+Explaining - a.
+Commercial Pilot Certificate privileges and limitations and recent flight experience requirements. - b. medical certificate class and duration. - c. pilot logbook or flight records. - 2.
+Locating and explaining - a. airworthiness and registration certificates. - b. operating limitations, placards, instrument markings, and gyroplane flight manual. - c. weight and balance data and equipment list.